arnoldt100/anansi/documentation/source/Classes/MDTaskGroupFactory.cpp.rst

 Life Cycle
 ^^^^^^^^^^

-.. function:: TaskGroupFactory::TaskGroupFactory()
+.. function:: MDTaskGroupFactory::MDTaskGroupFactory()

    The default constructor.

-.. function:: TaskGroupFactory::TaskGroupFactory( const TaskGroupFactory &other )
+.. function:: MDTaskGroupFactory::MDTaskGroupFactory( const MDTaskGroupFactory &other )

     The copy constructor.

-.. function:: TaskGroupFactory::TaskGroupFactory(TaskGroupFactory && other)
+.. function:: MDTaskGroupFactory::MDTaskGroupFactory(MDTaskGroupFactory && other)

     The copy-move constructor.

-.. function:: TaskGroupFactory::~TaskGroupFactory()
+.. function:: MDTaskGroupFactory::~MDTaskGroupFactory()

     The destructor.